Treatments and Surgical Options for Gallbladder Disease

 Asymptomatic Stones

 Your gallbladder is a small pear-shaped organ under your liver.
-Your gallbladder and several ducts (tubes) are part of the biliary system.
-It acts as a storage tank for bile.
+Your gallbladder acts as a storage tank for bile.
 Bile, also known as gall, is a fluid made by your liver to help digest fat.
 As your stomach and intestines digest food, your gallbladder releases bile through the common bile duct.
+The gallbladder, liver, and bile ducts together are referred to as the hepatobiliary system.